DS-100/debugging-guide/visualizations/visualizations.md

 ## The y-axis of my `histplot` shows the count, not the density

-Look into the `sns.histplot` [documentation](https://seaborn.pydata.org/generated/seaborn.histplot.html) and see what arguments the `stat=` parameter takes in.
+Look into the `sns.histplot` [documentation](https://seaborn.pydata.org/generated/seaborn.histplot.html) and see what arguments the `stat` parameter takes in.
 By default, `stat=count`, and the number of elements in each histogram bin is the y axis.
 But if you wanted to normalize the distribution such that the total area is 1, consider passing `stat=density` into the plot function.

 ## I’m having trouble labeling the axes/title of my graph
 To label the axes and title of a graph, we use the following syntax: